subrockmann/farm-screener/README.md

 # farm-screener
 ## Overview
 This project collects data from Swiss farms and helps the user to find direct selling farms in their vicinity by displaying the farms on a map.
-Due to the fact that the collected data is in German,
+Due to the fact that the collected data is in German, the app is currently a mix of German (data) and English (interface).

 ## Checking the live app
 You can check out this appliaction live at: